Together Forever (horse): 2015: three-year-old season

 Although Together Forever was expected to contest the 1000 Guineas the filly bypassed the race and made her three-year-old debut in the Musidora Stakes (a trial race for The Oaks) over ten and a half furlongs at York Racecourse on 13 May.
 Ridden by Ryan Moore she chased the leaders and stayed on well in the straight but failed by a head to overhaul the favourite Star of Seville.
 In the 237th running of the Oaks Stakes over one and a half miles at Epsom Downs Racecourse on 5 June the filly started 9/1 fourth choice in the betting behind Legatissimo, Jack Naylor and Lady of Dubai.
 After reaching second place in the straight she was badly hampered and finished seventh behind her stable companion Qualify.
 Seamie Heffernan took the ride when the filly contested the Irish Oaks at the Curragh on 18 July.
 In a change of tactics Together Forever went to the front soon after the start and opened up an eight length advantage over her rivals.
 She faded in the straight however, lost the lead a furlong out and finished fourth behind Covert Love.

+Stud career

+As of 2024, Together Forever has foaled six horses.
+Her first five foals have all won at least once and her most successful offspring is City of Troy (by Justify), who won four Group 1 races in 2023 and 2024 including the Epsom Derby.